The “No Surprises” Act

 Balances overdue for more than 60 days may be charged a monthly late fee of 5% of the total overdue balance, unless a payment plan is arranged with me.

 Payment of the bill is independent of and not contingent on reimbursement from insurance.
 Payment is due at the time of the visit.
-An invoice is made available at the end of the day of your visit, and can be downloaded from the Luminello patient portal.
+An invoice is made available at the end of the day of your visit, and can be downloaded from the SimplePractice patient portal.
+On the first of the month, a superbill is generated for your prior month’s sessions.
+This is the item (not the invoice/receipt) that you will send to your insurance.
+This superbill contains your diagnosis codes, needed for reimbursement from insurance

 In the event that you are temporarily unable to pay your bill, please discuss it with me, and I will set up a payment schedule with you.
 Accounts overdue for more than 60 days may be charged a monthly late fee of 5% of the total balance overdue; in some cases, sessions will need to be temporarily stopped, except in an emergency, until payment is received.
 In addition, accounts overdue by more than 90 days may be turned over to a collection agency.